sauvc/rulebook/rulebook.md

 Breaching the surface any point during the mission causes <span class="end"><em>end of the current attempt</em></span>, the total points for that attempt will be computed based on the tasks accomplished in that attempt and the timing bonus (if applicable) and a <span class="points"><strong>5 Points</strong></span> bonus for ending.
 The team may wish to retry if they still have time left.

 ### Aborting
 At any time during the mission, current attempt can be <span class="abort"><em>aborted</em></span>, by indicating to the <span class="role">Game Master</span>.
-The divers would then retreive the AUV back to the starting zone.
+The divers would then retrieve the AUV back to the starting zone.
 The timing for the current attempt is stopped at the time of indication.
 The team may wish to retry if they still have time left.

 In the case of an aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the current attempt.

 ### Automatic Abort
 If the AUV touches the bottom or the side walls of the pool for **a cumulative time of more than 10 seconds or 5 discrete touches**, the current attempt would be automatically <span class="abort"><em>aborted</em></span>.
-The divers would then retreive the AUV back to the starting zone.
+The divers would then retrieve the AUV back to the starting zone.
 The team may wish to retry if they still have time left.

 In the case of an automatic aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the attempt.